abhiramchil/WanderSync/README.md

 # 🌍 WanderSync: A Collaborative Travel Management System ✈️

 ## 🚀 Project Overview
-**WanderSync** is a collaborative travel management system developed as part of the CS 2340 course.
+**WanderSync** is a collaborative travel management system.
 The app enables users to plan and manage trips collaboratively in real-time, providing a seamless experience for group travel planning. 🌐✨

 ## 🛠️ Key Features
 - **🔐 Secure Account Creation**